Foreign Portfolio Investment Overview and Tax Effects in India

 Foreign Portfolio Investment May Include

-Foreign portfolio investment may include equity shares preference shares debentures government securities exchange traded funds mutual fund units and derivatives subject to regulations.
+Foreign portfolio investment may include equity shares, preference shares, debentures, government securities, ETFs, mutual fund units, and derivatives as permitted by regulations.

 What Is FPI in LIC and Insurance Context